Peddler

 - Solicitations API (v1): Request customer reviews

-api = Peddler.notifications(aws_region, access_token)
+api = Peddler.customer_feedback_2024_06_01.new(aws_region, access_token)

 # Create destination